hzp2333/smart_duel_disk/README.md

 If you're interested in helping out, send me a message on [our Discord server][Discord link].

-If you need some assistance getting your dev environment set-up, see our [Getting Started guide](./docs/getting_started.md).
+If you need some assistance getting your dev environment set up, see our [Getting Started guide](./docs/getting_started.md).
-Feel free to add to the document if you struggle with something and want to share how you overcame it.
+Feel free to help improve the document if you struggle with something and want to share how you overcame it.

 ## Reporting bugs